CharanK-glitch/RV32I/README.md

 # III.
-RTOS Implementation on Sapphire SOC
+RV Core Implementation on Sapphire SOC

 Here's a comprehensive `README.md` for your Sapphire SoC project, styled after Shakti and RISC-V Steel: